manuEbg/NNHelferlein.jl/README.md

 # Installation

-The package is not yet released!
-For the moment, please install the project as
+The package can be installed with the package manager as:

 ```JuliaREPL
 ] add NNHelferlein